-I then developed the following highest-and-best-use analysis, or test, for which the criteria for properties subject to an expropriation action, comes from Ohio court cases, which involved land expropriation matters.
+I then developed the following highest-and-best-use analysis, or test.
+The criteria for properties subject to an expropriation action comes from Ohio court cases, which involved land expropriation matters.
 Thus, after applicable research, I determined the Supreme Court of Ohio defined "highest and best use" as follows:

 "The rule of valuation in a land appropriation proceeding is not what the property is worth for any particular use, but what it is worth generally for any, and all uses for which it might be suitable, including the most valuable uses to which it can reasonably and practically be adapted."
-IN RE: APPROPRIATION OF LAND OF O'DONNELL (1969, 20 OHIO ST. 2D 43) AND SOWERS V. SCHAEFFER (1951, 155 OHIO ST. 454)
+IN RE: APPROPRIATION OF LAND OF O'DONNELL

+(1969, 20 Ohio St. 2d 43) and Sowers v.
+Schaeffer (1951, 155 Ohio St. 454)